Zenitram-Oriaj/groupwise/Readme.md

 login()
 -------------------------
 	Is used to authenticate to a POA (Post Office Agent).
+	If successful, it returns a user object which contains:
+	- session: <string>
+	- info: <object>
+	- version: <string>
+	- build: <string>
+	- serverUtcTime: <date>
+	- folders: [<objects>]
+	Note: The session is automatically set to the primary user after log in.
 	Note: Trusted Application is currently not supported.
 	Note: Applications cannot log in to GroupWise resources.
 To access resources data, log in as the owner of the resource and then proxy into the resource.

 ```
 	var args = {
     user:    <string>,  // Required
     pass:    <string>,  // Required
     lang:    <string>,  // Optional (Default: en)